zezs/Implementing-Retrival-Augmented-Generation/README.md

 sentences(text) ---->  [encoder/ embedding model] ----> O O O O O (vector spaces)

 ### This is what embeddings in vector space looks like
+- If the emneddings are placed closer that means they have similar sematic meaning and are related to each other
+- The red cluster is the query which is convertedd to text embedding(from text format)
+- The red cluster is then placed in vector space
+- The cluster near the red cluster(question) could have the answer to teh query
+- Then the relevant vector are calculated using cosine/ euclidean formula
+- Shorter the distance more relevant the info
+- Finally, the relevant vecotrs with significant seamtic are converted into text(context)
+-  text spilt into chunks and augmented into prompt
+-  BEFORE RETRIVAL: PROMPT -> Query  |  AFTER RETRIVAL: PROMPT -> Query + Context(chunks)
 ![image](https://github.com/user-attachments/assets/3c0d4c53-8b1b-436c-90b9-ef3ef091e685)